carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 kmer_message = "kmer size is  ${kmer}"
 ~~~
 {: .language-groovy}

+**Note:* Please note, the usual rules for String interpolation are applied, thus a string containing a variable reference must be wrapped in double-quote chars instead of single-quote chars.

 You can use the `nextflow config` command to  to print the resolved configuration of the  `nextflow.config`  and is especially useful for understanding the resolved profiles and parameters that Nextflow will use run a pipeline.